lil1337/sextify/README.md

 ### PlayPlay DRM (OGG)

-Neither keys or unplayplay are shipped with the library and available in general at the moment, but if you manage to get them:
+Neither keys or unplayplay are shipped with the library, but if you manage to get them:

 ```ts
 import unplayplay from "unplayplay";